soar-robotics/soarchain-docs/docs/Validator/Build-Soarchain.md

 soarchind version --long
 ```

-If you're the one of the validator that using the binary to run a node follow here:
+# If you're one of the validators using the binary to run a node, follow here:

 Extract the binary file: